 <div id={if (condition) { 'msg' }}>Hello World!</div>

-This code will not work for an obvious reason.
-A conditional construct in JS is an instruction, not an expression.
+This code will not work because a conditional construct in JS is an instruction, not an expression.
 The result of compiling the previous code is:

 React.createElement("div", {id: if (condition) { 'msg' }}, "Hello World!");